Everyone is capable of being a leader.

 Sprott Student Ambassador Program

-Ambassadors develop interpersonal, public speaking and networking skills; all while expanding their network of staff, faculty, students and industry professionals.
-The Sprott Student Ambassador Program also qualifies for the Co-curricular Record.
+Ambassadors develop interpersonal, public speaking and networking skills.
+The Sprott Student Ambassador Program qualifies for the Co-curricular Record.